lkhangkv1995/virtual_biopsy/README.md

 ```

 ASAP application use "measurement" annotation:
-	-First-click point: starting point, where the biopsy core starts
+- First-click point: starting point, where the biopsy core starts
-	-Second-click point: direction point, used to dictate the biopsy direction
+- Second-click point: direction point, used to dictate the biopsy direction
-	-Number of annotations = number of biopsy cores
+- Number of annotations = number of biopsy cores

 Options: default by
-	-Biopsy length: 1.0 mm (std = 0.35)
+- Biopsy length: 1.0 mm (std = 0.35)
-	-Biopy radius: 0.12 (std = 0.02)
+- Biopy radius: 0.12 (std = 0.02)
-	-They should be x10 but large to compute
+- They should be x10 but large to compute